The Olympic boycott movement that failed

 On Dec.
 3, 1935 — the same day that New York Mayor La Guardia headlined a boycott rally in midtown Manhattan — the Associated Press reported that Owens and four other Black track and field stars told Brundage in a letter that the U.S. should participate in the Olympics.
 One of the five, Ralph Metcalfe, said that he “felt that no political situation should alter plans for the coming games in Berlin.”

 In response, Walter White, executive secretary of the NAACP, drafted a letter urging Owens to reconsider.
-While acknowledging how “hypocritical it is for certain Americans” to point out bigotry in other countries, he wrote: “Participation by American athletes, and especially by those of our own race which has suffered more than any other from American race hatred, would, I firmly believe, do irreparable harm.”
+While acknowledging how “hypocritical it is for certain Americans” to point out bigotry in other countries, he wrote, “Participation by American athletes, and especially by those of our own race which has suffered more than any other from American race hatred, would, I firmly believe, do irreparable harm.”
 But White never sent the letter.

 NAACP documents at the Library of Congress show that White asked a couple of aides for their input on the letter, including Roy Wilkins, who would succeed White as the NAACP leader.
 Wilkins told White in a memo that while the organization was on solid ground urging a U.S. boycott, he didn’t think “the situation calls for our special petitions to the Negro athletes asking them to stay out of the games.”